Reasoning Parser#

 ==== Original Output ====

-Finally, the sum of 1 and 3 is 4.
+Finally, I conclude that the result of 1 plus 3 is 4.

 \[